Manhattan. February 14, 1984. Valentine’s Day.

-Bruce Springsteen was not always “the Boss.”
+Bruce Springsteen was not always “The Boss.”

 In the 1950s, the Springsteen family struggled to make ends meet in Freehold, New Jersey.
 As Springsteen later recalled, “We were pretty near poor, though I never thought about it.
 We were clothed, fed and bedded.”

 “My mother was bright, happy, she’d merrily make conversation with a broom handle, she believed that there was good faith, good heart, good hope in all citizens.
 She gave the world a lot more credit perhaps than it deserves, but that was her way,” said Springsteen.
 “My mother was someone who pressed every day to make herself visible, to present herself, and to have impact upon even the limited world that she was a part of.
-And she took great pride in that… She was a very, very inspirational presence.
+And she took great pride in that.
+She was a very, very inspirational presence.
 A source of a lot of my own ideas about the way to go about approaching my job and the kind of combination of seriousness and joyfulness.”

 “My father felt his invisibility very extremely, very intensely,” said Springsteen.
 “Work is such a big part of people’s lives.
 If you feel like things are sailing away from you and you’re left standing on the dock, I think you end up living in the shadow of a dream.
 I think that’s how my dad felt a lot of times.”